grantcurell/projects/Understand and Run LINPACK/README.md

     - [Usage in `do_spawn`](#usage-in-do_spawn)

-## Understanding Intel's MKL Process Flow
+## Understanding Intel's MKL LINPACK Process Flow

 Assuming you change nothing, Intel's MKL has the following process flow: